 Cybersecurity has become an integral part of application building because protecting privacy is preserving human rights and freedom, especially to the application that connect to the internet or to each other.
 Cybersecurity should be implemented from the early stages of the software life cycle development process.
 The whole topic of security actually encompasses and embraces aspects like privacy, safety, protection, and defense.
 Some key aspects designers concentrate to ensure security in every level are

 Designers will typically try to protect their customer assets against threats by implementing security measures.
 The main assets in a system that are vulnerable to attacks are data, code, device identities and keys.
-Developers identify their “customer assets” and categorize them into these categories at the semiconductor level.
+Developers identify their “customer assets” and categorize them into these categories at the semiconductor technology level.
 The key customer assets are physical or logical objects that have to be protected and also firmware that a user loads onto a device, data transmitted over a network or material stored on a device.

 Risk assessment and security discovery: